-In August 2022, the Company was approved to receive advisory services and up to \$165,000 (\$14,897 received through to September 30, 2022) from National Research Council of Canada's Industrial Research Assistance Program ("NRC-IRAP").
-The funding supports the initiative the Company is undertaking with Nano One Materials Corp., the Metal direct to Cathode Active Material, as well as the evaluation of the manganese metal by-product from the battery black mass recycling.
+In August 2022, the Company was approved to receive advisory services and up to \$165,000 (\$61,752 received in total to September 30, 2023, of which \$48,005 was received in the twelve months ended September 30, 2023) from National Research Council of Canada's Industrial Research Assistance Program ("IRAP").
+The funding supports the initiative the Company is undertaking with Nano One Materials Corp., the Metal direct to Cathode Active Material process, as well as the evaluation of the manganese metal by-product from the battery black mass recycling.
 The funding covers a portion of the internal and external labour costs in relation to these projects.
 The grant income is recorded separately on the income statement.